EssentiallyWrong/C-Map/README.md

  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url ├── README.md
+├── index.html               # landing HTML file, this is what users see when you come to url ├── sign in.html             # landing HTML file, this is what users see when you come to url ├── homepage.html            # landing HTML file, this is what users see when you come to url ├── README.md

 It has the following subfolders and files: